November 19, 2019

 LL: I think it's very difficult.
 I think it's very hard, in fact it can be very confining when you're doing videos, because it's difficult to tell more than one story.
 And this is a problem when your music really can be interpreted on very many different planes.
 So maybe that's why sometimes my videos seem a little crazy, or a little bit cryptic.
 They're not meant to be that to confuse people, but they're meant to just open it out, so that more interpretations can occur.

 -Right now your level of fame has reached a point where in England, of course, you've had, you know, many chart hits.
 And in America you've got a solid core of followers, along with songs moving on to the charts.
-What I'm wondering is, are you satisfied with the level of fame right now?
+What I'm wondering is, are you satisfied with your level of fame right now?
 Would you like to see yourself have...
-I mean, is it very important to have, say, a number one single here in the States?
+I mean, is it very important for you to have, say, a number one single here in the States?

 LL: Well, if you had a number one hit single, that would mean that a lot of people knew about you, and that would mean that your communication had gone that much further.
 So I would be very excited for that to happen.